-Elementary students connect subjects together in a meaningful or “cosmic” way and they explore the interrelationships that exist among all of the math, language and cultural subjects.
+Our experienced elementary teachers are passionate about inspiring students to explore and fulfill their individual potential through a discovery-based approach to learning.
+Elementary students connect subjects together in a meaningful or “cosmic” way as they explore the interrelationships that exist among all of the math, language and cultural subjects.
 (See the Five Great Lessons.)

-Our Montessori elementary teachers are passionate about giving lessons that inspire their students to learn through exploring and using their imaginations.
 Lessons are personalized and given at each student’s pace, capitalizing on the student’s particular areas of interest.
-Hands-on materials are used to clarify abstract ideas and independent work is encouraged.
-Students often work in small groups or with mentors to help them learn to work cooperatively to develop strong social skills.
+Hands-on materials are used to clarify abstract ideas.
+While independent work is encouraged, students also study in small groups or with mentors to help them learn to work cooperatively and to develop strong social skills.

 Collaboration and community

 Off campus learning is a major component of the Montessori approach to education.
 Children at all levels enrich their academic lessons through multi-sensorial learning experiences off campus, including field trips and other interactive activities.
-These include an annual three-day session at The Mountain Institute at Spruce Knob for advanced students.
+These include an annual three-day session at The Mountain Institute at Spruce Knob for upper elementary and middle school students.